Is your Spider plant falling over?

 Although there aren't many pests that attack this plant, the weakened plant can surely attract many bug issues quickly.
 When the bugs attack the plant, they target softer surfaces like leaves and branches.

-Since this plant doesn't have branches, you will mostly find leaves affected by such an attack.
+Since this plant doesn’t have branches, you will mostly find leaves affected by such an attack.
 So, do take a look at the leaves carefully.
-You should also check underneath the leaves, as most bugs hide and build colonies in such a place.

 As you can see, these are the typical reasons for this type of issue in Spider plants.